-This topic contains 2 replies, has 2 voices, and was last updated by Opti 6 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 8 months, 2 weeks ago by Opti.

 So I’m looking at setting up shop in my garage.
 I rent a room so I have no space there (plus cats) and my patio/ balcony isn’t ideal due to space/ weather/ etc.

 My landlord offered to let me set up a work space in the garage but I have concerns about letting resin cure in a closed garage(very little ventilation) and I live in southern California so during summer it gets very very warm in there.

 I’m relatively new to resin work but have been loving it and would like to do more/ go bigger but I’m running out of space/ options.
 The garage definitely fixes the space issue, but I would rather not have it explode or something.